 Monroe Defense Attorney

-Experienced Drunk Driving / DUI Attorney & Assault Domestic Violence (DV) Lawyer Serving the Monroe, Washington Area
+Experienced, Accessible Assault / Domestic Violence (DV) Defense Attorney & Drunk Driving / DUI Defense Lawyer Serving the Monroe, Washington Area

-If you’re facing charges for Drunk Driving / DUI or Assault DV in Monroe you may be experiencing a number of undesirable side effects and consequences that can impact you both now and in the future.
-For over 20 years, Attorney Phil Weinberg of Evergreen Criminal Defense has consistently obtained outstanding results for his clients in and around Monroe, Washington.
-If you need effective legal representation for your DUI, Assault DV or other criminal charge; Call Evergreen Criminal Defense at (425) 355-5300.
+If you’re facing charges for Assault / DV or Drunk Driving / DUI in Monroe you may be experiencing a number of undesirable side effects and consequences that can impact you both now and in the future.
+For over 25 years, Attorney Phil Weinberg of Evergreen Criminal Defense has consistently obtained outstanding results for his clients in and around Monroe, Washington.
+If you need effective legal representation for your Assault / DV, DUI or other criminal charge; Call Evergreen Criminal Defense at (425) 355-5300.

 Effective Monroe Criminal Defense Attorney